straw-hat-team/adr/src/adrs/4761776210/README.md

    - ceiling for budgets and limits (the AWS SCP mood): ancestors bound descendants.

+Three clarifications complete the semantics:

+- **Queries are projections, not a third operation.** Listing or selecting resources across a subtree (for example, routing work to any agent matching a label under a given node) is a read-model query that may traverse the projected tree in either direction.
+The two operations above are the only *semantic* interpretations the platform defines;
+  everything else reads the projection.
+- **Membership is not hierarchy data.** Principals relate to node ids through relation tuples (`member-of`) held by the authorization system, in the Zanzibar style.
+The hierarchy stream owns structure only.
+  Effective visibility composes the two: membership says where you stand;
+  walk up says what you can reach from there.
+- **Moves are rare, human-only, and take effect prospectively.**
+  `NodeMoved` revalidates tree invariants and repositions the whole subtree; inherited stances (grants, ceilings) are positional, so they re-evaluate from the new position at their next evaluation.
+This is consistent with the platform rule that definitions pin while authorization never pins: nothing that referenced a node id breaks, because ids are stable and only the arrangement changed.

 Promotion rule, the escape hatch: if the platform ever must genuinely interpret a kind (for example, billing rolls up per "project"), that one kind is promoted to a real concept at that time.
 Promotion is cheap;
 demotion is a breaking change.
 The tenant anchor is the only promotion made up front, matching the one promotion all three clouds made.

+### How the model shrank (decision journey)

+The recorded drafts, each rejected on challenge, are part of this
+decision:

+1. `Container { id, tenant, parentId?, kind, name }`.
+Rejected: `tenant` is derivable (the root ancestor), `kind` is an uninterpreted label (belongs in the labels map), `name` is an API-surface slug.
+2. `Container { id, parentId? }`.
+Rejected: the parent relationship is not a node property.
+The commands that change the tree validate tree-wide invariants (parent exists, no cycle, depth), so the tree is the consistency unit and the event stream; a node owns nothing.
+3. Final: no container entity.
+A container is an opaque id whose meaning accrues from the planes that mention it: hierarchy events arrange it, labels decorate it, policy bindings select it, resources reference it.
+   Validity of an id is checked where it is used, against the hierarchy projection, never inside consumers.

 What this rejects: